About This Image

 She is well tinted with helmet and spear, showing one breast.
 Her armor, shield and leopard skin are piled up on the right side of the image.
 Photographer's name and address on glass passe-partout in gold letters.
 Listed at 110 rue Richelieu, where his studio was located from about 1852 until 1858.

-Braquehais was reportedly born in Dieppe, France in 1823.
-By 1850 he was already marketing colored daguerreotypes, giving his studio address as Place de la Madeleine 10, Paris.
-From a contemporary of his we know that the artist was a mute; at meetings of the Societe Francaise de Photographic, it was Moulin who often spoke on his behalf.
-His handicap was to affect even his photographic approach: his images are cluttered with accessories that leave the models stranded, their bodies draped with veils in shroud-like fashion and with nothing to relieve their stiffly theatrical stance.
+From accounts, Braquehais was indeed a mute; at meetings of the Societe Francaise de Photographie, it was Felix Jacques Moulin who often spoke on his behalf.
+His handicap affected even his photographic approach: his images are cluttered with accessories that left models stranded, their bodies draped with veils in shroud-like fashion and with nothing to relieve their stiff, theatrical stance, but still, the nuanced lighting used by the artist imbues his beautifully indifferent models with a degree of carnal presence that is rarely observed in work by his contemporaries.

-Thereafter, Bruno Braquehais participated in several exhibitions: the Paris Exhibition in 1863 and again in 1864; Berlin the next year; then in 1867 again Paris, where he received an honorable mention for the work contributed.
-In 1869 he teamed up with Despaquis, who had been granted Poitevin's carbon process patents and had published a volume entitled "La photographic au charbon sans maitres" ("Carbon Photography for Amateurs", published by Leiber in 1866), to whom he proposed producing the paper for carbon prints.
+Braquehais participated in several exhibitions: the Paris Exhibition in 1863 and again in 1864; Berlin the next year; then in 1867 again Paris, where he received honorable mention.
+In 1869 he teamed up with Despaquis, who had been granted Poitevin's carbon process patents.

 Shipping and insurance costs will be added to the price and must be paid for by the buyer.
 Pennsylvania buyers must pay appropriate local sales tax.
 International clients are responsible for their VAT and other custom's oriented charges.